cskiraly/TinyOS/apps/MViz/README.txt

 This will cause the MViz java tool to parse the fields of MVizMsg and make them displayable.
 As nodes send readings to the base station, they will be displayed in the GUI.

-Please refer to the MViz tutorial for further information.
+By default, the TinyOS program uses an artificial demonstration sensor that just generates a sine wave (MVizSensorC).
+To change the sensor that the MViz application uses, change the wiring in MVizAppC to your sensor of choice.

 Tools: